vdaas/vald/docs/overview/architecture.md

 - [NGT](https://github.com/yahoojapan/NGT)

-NGT is the core component of Vald.
-NGT is the vector search engine and
+NGT is one of the core component of Vald.
+NGT is a super fast vector search engine used by Vald to guarantee the performance of Vald.

 ### Concept